-Add detail to your living room walls with half panelled walls as a stylish backdrop to your sofa area.
-This idea by @oursoutheastlondonhome inspires us on how to add texture to a grey living space while looking cozy and minimal.
+Add detail to your living room walls with half-panelled walls as a stylish backdrop to your sofa area.
+This idea by @oursoutheastlondonhome inspires us how to add texture to a grey living space while looking cozy and minimal.

-What’s more, doubling up a half wall panel will give you extra shelving for artwork and accessories to add even more character to your home.
+Doubling up a half-wall panel will give you extra shelving for artwork and accessories to add even more character to your home.

 Image source @story_behind_the_stone

 Mixing modern and the old is a great way to add unique character to a space.
 This wonderful transformation by @story_behind_the_stone has been beautifully styled with soft colours that expose old cottage charm; from the beams to the wood flooring.

 Furthermore, the periodic panelling has been given a modern twist with chunky square design.
 Combine the look with a contemporary sofa dressed with pillows and a throw for a snug look.

 Related reads: decorate your hallway with these panelling ideas

 12. Half wall panelling idea around the fireplace

 Image source @welcometo_number16

 An elegant fireplace is the perfect focal point in the living room that shapes where your furnishings fit into place, as well as the layout of your space.
 To break this up, why not add half panelling to your walls to add the finishing detail to your lounge, just like this sophisticated design by @welcometo_number16.